How to Make an Online Marketplace Like eBay or Etsy

 A handful of WordPress themes are available for launching a full marketplace, but none offer the features and functionality like Marketify.

 It’s a full-fledged, modern looking theme, with options for digital and physical products.
-It combines with Easy Digital Downloads, along with various other plugins for improving your site.
+It combines with Easy Digital Downloads (see our review), along with various other plugins for improving your site.
 Not only that, but the vendors and users can all make their own profiles and run through the purchase process without having to pay different vendors separately.

 Since we’re going with Marketify, go ahead and find the download page on ThemeForest (also a marketplace).
 Right now the theme costs $69, which is pretty impressive considering the tools offered.